KapilKhanal/DifferentiableBEMIntroSlides/introMarineHydro.md

 - For every WEC design, optimal control strategy is computed - nested optimization.
 - Need for a differentiable wave to wire model
 - Backpropagation through the inner optimization model

+## Conclusion
+So far I have shown:

+- Differentiable hydrodynamic analysis using MarineHydro.jl

+- Differentiable wave to wire model

+- Differentiable optimization of coupled systems

+- Next: Differentiable optimization of farm of WECs

 ## **Thank you**{.centeredslide}